djangbahevans/teleport/rfd/0192-oci-join.md

 [properly formed OCIDs](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/identifiers.htm),
 including verifying that the region in the instance OCID is valid.

-To mitigate replay attacks, Teleport will verify that the JWT is not expired and was not issued in the future (with a leeway of 2 minutes, the same as the other JWT-based join methods).
-The Oracle API will also verify that the Date header in the signed request is
-[within 5 minutes](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/usingapi.htm#clock)
-of its own clock.
+On top of the signed challenge, Teleport will verify that the JWT is not expired and was not issued in the future (with a leeway of 2 minutes, the same as the other JWT-based join methods) to mitigate replay attacks.
+The Oracle API will also verify that the Date header in the signed request is [within 5 minutes](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/usingapi.htm#clock) of its own clock.